Want the perfect workout program?

 Training the lower body 2-4 times per week showed promising results.
 On the other hand, this high frequency might have diminishing returns if men were to try it.

 We know that there's plenty of research that shows higher rep low-load training can lead to hypertrophy, including rep ranges over 20.
-This study that looks at how women respond to high load vs. low load training found that women who trained in the 6-10 rep max loads gained much more muscle than women who trained with lower loads of 20-30 reps.
+This research looks at how women respond to high load vs. low load training found that women who trained in the 6-10 rep max loads gained much more muscle than women who trained with lower loads of 20-30 reps6.

 More research needs to be conducted here, but this could be another difference in genders and response to resistance training.